Pixel Watch vs. Galaxy Watch 5: The Biggest Differences

 Heart-rate sensor accuracy is also closer to a chest strap on the Pixel Watch compared to the Galaxy Watch 5; the Pixel is the watch I'd choose if I wanted the best results for a cardio workout.

 Sleep tracking is also superior on the Pixel Watch, based on my many nights wearing each watch on my wrist.
-Not only is the sleep score way more indicative of the overall quality of my sleep, but the Pixel Watch better represents my blood-oxygen readings overnight at around 94% to 99%.
-The Galaxy Watch 5 continues to give me alarmingly low blood-oxygen at night, in the 70% to 80% range, which could indicate potential signs of a sleep disorder (which I don't have).
+Not only is the sleep score way more indicative of the overall quality of my sleep, but the Galaxy Watch 5 continues to give me alarmingly low blood-oxygen at night, in the 70% to 80% range, which could indicate potential signs of a sleep disorder (which I don't have).

 One potential ongoing cost for the Pixel Watch is Fitbit Premium, the $10-per-month subscription service that gives you workouts, recipes and in-depth interpretations of your health data, like the daily readiness score and more sleep data.
 You can use the watch without it, but remember, the Galaxy Watch 5 doesn't need a subscription.
 You get six months free Fitbit Premium with the Pixel Watch.